EduM22/hilly/README.md

 # hilly

-hilly is a cli for munk service
+hilly is a cli for munk faas service